-The HG-1 Remote Loop Tuner (available June 1, 2018) is a compact, easy-to-use remote tuner for a Magnetic Loop Antenna (MLA).
+The HG-1 Remote Loop Tune is a compact, easy-to-use remote tuner for a Magnetic Loop Antenna (MLA).
 It is designed specifically as a retrofit for the popular preciseRF HG-1 MLA.
 It may be possible to adapt it to other MLA antennas with similar drives (there is no standard).
 Now you can place your HG-1 Magnetic Loop at a remote location, such as the top of your RV, away from obstructions, for better radiation efficiency and less interference.
-The controller features an efficient, low noise, pulse width modulated, motor controller.
+The new HG-2 remote features an efficient, low noise, pulse width modulated controller.
 The drive motor RPM Rate is adjustable over a very wide range.
 This allows for precise tuning and low SWR.
 A custom designed current limiter detects the end of the tuning range and alerts the operator when the tuning limit is reached by a “stall” indicator.
 In addition, a fail-safe slip clutch mechanism protects the motor and tuning capacitor as well.

 Check these outstanding features